drlukeparry/pyslm/docs/examples/basic_visualisation.rst

 Plotting Additional Data
 -------------------------------
-It is possible to use a python lambda function to include additional data stored within each :class:`~pyslm.geometry.BuildStyle` corresponding to the :class:`~pyslm.geometry.Model` for each set of scan paths.
+It is possible to use a Python lambda function to include additional data stored within each :class:`~pyslm.geometry.BuildStyle` corresponding to the :class:`~pyslm.geometry.Model` for each set of scan paths.
 Ensure that each :class:`~pyslm.geometry.LayerGeometry` has a corresponding set of BuildStyles in the :class:`~pyslm.geometry.Model` when passing it to the lambda function.
 The lambda function must return a corresponding